-The Association of Old Vehicle Clubs in N.I. was formed in 1973.
+The Association of Old Vehicle Clubs in Northern Ireland Limited was formed in 1973.
 The first event organised was the Belfast to Portrush Run which was an outstanding success with 70 pre-1939 vehicles taking part.
 Following on from this success was the Kirker Cavalcade in 1975 later renamed The Apple Blossom Run.
 In 1978 a third run was added known as The Mourne Run.

 Each year we produce a Calendar of Upcoming Events and list in this the events for all the clubs in the AOVC.
 In 1997 we added an extra event with a trip to the Isle of Man.
 This was so successful we returned for a further two years and for a break went to The Doune Classic in Scotland in August 2000.